 Color Line is amajor employer with 2,300 employees and is Norway’s largest maritime training company with almost 60 apprentices and cadets on deck and in engine rooms, plus almost 40 apprentices in the hotel operation.
 Color Line is consciously working to offer an attractive career path at sea and is the largest contributor to the Norwegian Maritime Competence Foundation.
 In the last ten years the company has contributed almost NOK 250 million to the foundation, which was founded to offer opportunities for apprentices and cadets in the maritime industry.
 The funding is also used for competence raising and recruitment measures, as well as projects in health and safety and the working environment in the maritime industry.

-The introduction of this innovative technology has given measurable results for the cities where Color Line ships are moored.
+The introduction of this innovative technology has given measurable results for the harbors where Color Line ships are moored.
 Onshore power for ships means that the electricity comes from the normal power grid on shore.
-This means that the ships are essentially run on hydro power - a pure and renewable energy source.

 The introduction of onshore power in Oslo in 2011 aroused considerable international attention and set a new international standard for the sustainable shipping of the future.